Cable landing point: Associated facilities

 A cable termination station is the point at which the submarine cable connects into the land-based infrastructure or network.
 A cable termination station may be the same facility as the cable landing station, or may be many miles away.
 The termination station will usually be the point where high-capacity 'backhaul' land-based network connects to areas of high demand, which are usually centres of high population density, rather than the usually remote locations of cable landing points/landing stations/termination stations.
 A good example of this is the Endeavour cable system which connects Australia to Hawaii.
 The cable landing point in Sydney is Tamarama Beach, four kilometres from the cable termination station in Paddington.

 For power cables the term cable termination station is not strictly determined.
 It is either the point where the underwater cable ends and where the overhead powerline starts or if the whole line is implemented as cable, the first cable sleeve on the land.
-However one can also say that the substation or HVDC static inverter plant, where the connection to the grid is made describe as cable termination station.
-However, this station can be far away from the coast.
+The substation or HVDC static inverter plant where the connection to the grid is established can also be described as a cable termination station; however, this station may be located far from the coast.